harshit7271/Heart-Disease-Prediction-PROJECT/README.md

 ## Contact

-For questions or feedback, please contact [Harshit Singh](harshitsingh05893312@gmail.com).
+For questions or feedback, please contact [harshitsingh05893312@gmail.com].